Nocturnal emission: In males

 The frequency of nocturnal emissions is highly variable.
-Some reported that it is due to being sexually inactive for 5–26 weeks, with no engagement in either intercourse or masturbation.
+While general population surveys focus on lifelong averages, personal tracking records show that when a person suddenly stops all masturbation or sexual activity, it often triggers a delayed reaction.
+After a few weeks of total abstinence, involuntary wet dreams typically spike in frequency before settling into a new, higher baseline as the body adapts.
 Some males have experienced large numbers of nocturnal emissions as teenagers, while others have never experienced any.
 In the U.S., 83% of men experience nocturnal emissions at some time.

 For males who have experienced nocturnal emissions, the mean frequency ranges from 0.36 times per week (about once every three weeks) for single 15-year-old males to 0.18 times per week (about once every six weeks) for 40-year-old single males.
 For married males, the mean ranges from 0.23 times per week (about once per month) for 19-year-old married males to 0.15 times per week (about once every two months) for 50-year-old married males.

 In Indonesia, surveys have shown that 93% of men experience nocturnal emissions by the age of 24.

 Some males have the emissions only at a specific age, while others have them throughout their lives following puberty.
 The frequency with which one has nocturnal emissions has not been conclusively linked to the frequency of masturbation.
 Alfred Kinsey found:

 "...some correlation between the frequencies of masturbation and the frequencies of nocturnal emissions.
 In general, the males who have the highest frequencies of nocturnal emissions may have somewhat lower rates of masturbation. [...]
 On the other hand, there is little evidence that high frequencies of masturbation reduce the frequencies of nocturnal emissions."